christopherdkeith/prompt-map/README.md

 ﻿# PromptMap

-**PromptMap** is a .NET console application that scans a Visual Studio `.sln` file (or a directory of `.cs` files) and generates a structured map of your solution — files, namespaces, classes, methods, and properties.
+**PromptMap** is a .NET console application that scans a Visual Studio `.sln` or `.csproj` file (or a directory of `.cs` files) and generates a structured map of your solution or project — files, namespaces, classes, methods, and properties.

 The generated text is designed to be **AI-friendly**, so you can paste it into ChatGPT (or any other coding assistant) to give it detailed context about your project before asking questions.